 “It is absolutely vital that this kind of intimate music lounge survive and thrive in our city and in particular the Balcony Club, with its rich history and deep rooted, personal connection with the community.” - Teddy Davey

-Fast forward to August of 2013 and meet Teddy Davey, NEW OWNER of the Balcony Club.
+In August of 2013 Teddy Davey took over the Balcony Club.
 “It is absolutely vital that this kind of intimate music lounge survive and thrive in our city and in particular the Balcony Club, with its rich history and deep rooted, personal connection with the community.” – Teddy Davey

 A critically acclaimed artist he began his artistic journey by earning a BFA in acting and performance from The University of Texas in Austin.
 He was a headliner on cruise ships and in Las Vegas at a number of showrooms.
 In 2007, he was awarded “Entertainer of the Year” by the Entertainment Consumers’ Exchange in Las Vegas.

-He and his wife Lorena, a classically trained vocalist, are grateful for taking the leap from Las Vegas entertainers to finding a home in the thriving musical community in Dallas richly steeped in blues, jazz and rock that would rival any large city in the country.
+He and his wife Lorena, a classically trained vocalist, took the leap from Las Vegas entertainers and found a home in the thriving musical community in Dallas richly steeped in blues, jazz and rock that would rival any large city in the country.